MateVM/MateVM/README.md

 Install GHC via your distro manager.
 Make sure you install it with shared libaries.
 On Ubuntu 12.04 LTS that is:

-    $ sudo apt-get install ghc-dynamic
+    $ sudo apt-get install ghc-dynamic cabal-install

-For an "easy" installation of the remaining packages, you can use the script `./tools/installhaskellenv.sh`.
+For an easy installation of the remaining packages, you can use the script `./tools/installhaskellenv.sh`.

 **PLEASE NOTE**: it deletes your `~/.cabal` and `~/.ghc directory` first in order to get a fresh cabal install!

 ## Try it
-Build the `mate` executable with
+Build the `mate` executable with (building with `cabal` isn't supported yet)

     $ make